mrdotb/mrdotb/README.md

 👋 Hi, I'm Baptiste Chaleil!

-I'm a freelance developer with 15 years of diverse experience across multiple domains.
+I'm a Indie Hacker with 15 years of diverse experience across multiple domains.
 I spent three years leading the development of a SaaS cashier system, excelling in both independent and team environments.

 I’ve worked with a wide range of technologies, from video generation and reversing private APIs to security, deployment, Kubernetes (k8s), web extensions, and full-stack development.
 I embrace adaptability and a hacker mindset, always eager to engineer innovative solutions.